 Duni applies hedge accounting in accordance with IAS 39 on the interest rate swaps entered into for hedging payments of variable interest.
 Changes in the value of derivatives designated for hedge accounting are recognized in Other comprehensive income.

 Assets in this category are classified as current assets if they are expected to be settled within 12 months; otherwise they are classified as fixed assets.

 2.11.3 Hedge accounting

 Loan receivables and accounts receivable are financial assets which are not derivative instruments.
 They have determined or determinable payments and are not listed on an active market.
 They are included in current assets, with the exception of items payable more than 12 months after the balance sheet date, which are classified as fixed assets.
-Impairment of accounts receivable is reported in the income statement in the sales function and impairment of loan receivables is reported as a financial item.
+Impairment of accounts receivable is recognized in the income statement in the sales function and impairment of loan receivables is recognized as a financial item.
 Cash and cash equivalents in the balance sheet are also included in this classification.

 2.13 Cash and cash equivalents